 '''

-asadmin set --port admin-port server-config.soAP. default_provider=ServerProvider
+asadmin set --port admin-port

+server-config.security-service.message-security-config.SOAP.

+default_provider=ServerProvider

 '''

 2. To apply your changes to applications that are already running, restart Eclipse GlassFish.

 To Enable a Default Client Provider

 To enable message security for web service invocations originating from deployed endpoints, you must specify a default client provider.
 If you enabled a default client provider for Eclipse GlassFish, you must ensure that any services invoked from endpoints deployed in Eclipse GlassFish are compatibly configured for message layer security.